 - Ruby in Sticky Dilly Buns is a variant case.
 Her real core issue is a fear of sex, but men — more or less any men — evidently represent sex to her, and she suspects that many or all of them are sex-obsessed, although she doesn't seem to have much direct experience of the subject.
 She's nervously curious when she finds herself alone in a man's bedroom, and surprised that it's not more sordid.
 This phobia is backed by a minor, complex, but traumatic Freudian Excuse.
 But she has let slip that she noticed one man's "chiseled chest", so her dislike is perhaps not as complete as she tries to imply.
 She may eventually learn better (in which case, those who find her attitude grating will probably call it a Heel–Face Turn).

 - Lily of Leftover Soup is first described by Ellen as a "real-life feminazi".
-Lily would deny this description on the grounds that she's not a feminist.
+Lily would deny this description on the grounds that she's not a feminist, she's a "misandrist".

 - From Sinfest, we have "Xanthe Justice".
-Even disregarding her status as a Base Breaking Creator's Pet, she's made it very clear she can't stand to be within eye or ear of anything with a Y chromosome.
+She's made it very clear she can't stand to be within eye or ear of anything with a Y chromosome.
 She outright insults God for having created Adam.

 - Subverted in Ilivais X. Despite having been raped numerous times with her inverted pleasure/pain perception condition, Iriana doesn't actively hate her male teammates, even with having a decently good reason and a sociopathic streak.
 Rather, she takes the safer and more tame route and simply reroutes her uncontrollable desires towards other women.

-- Survival of the Fittest's answer to this trope is Melina Frost.
-Heck, she founds a group with the sole objective of wiping out the male competition on the island.
+- Melina Frost founds a group with the sole objective of wiping out the male competition on the island.
 The portrayal isn't at all sympathetic: she comes across as a raging, psychopathic misandrist.
 Which, well, she is.